Certified in Anatomic and Clinical Pathology, and Dermatopathology by the American Board of Pathology

 Dr. Guillen graduated with highest honors from the Jacobs School of Medicine & Biomedical Sciences at the University at Buffalo, where he was inducted into the Alpha Omega Alpha medical honor society in his junior year.

 He then completed eight years of postgraduate residency and fellowship training at the University of Texas Southwestern Medical Center in Dallas.
 This included four years of residency training in anatomic and clinical pathology followed by two fellowships, the first in general surgical pathology.
-Dr. Guillen saw that skin lesions posed a particular challenge to pathologists without subspecialty training, and he was inspired by expert dermatopathologists who could masterfully correlate the microscopic and clinical finding to arrive at an accurate diagnosis, especially in complex cases.
+Dr. Guillen saw that skin lesions posed a particular challenge to pathologists without subspecialty training, and he was inspired by expert dermatopathologists who could masterfully correlate the microscopic and clinical findings to arrive at an accurate diagnosis, especially in complex cases.

 After completing a one-year fellowship in dermatopathology, he stayed on for three more years as clinical assistant professor in dermatopathology at UT Southwestern.
 This academic setting afforded ample opportunities for expanding his understanding of clinical dermatology and clinicopathologic correlation; teaching dermatopathology to fellows, residents and medical students; and functioning as the main dermatopathologist of the regional multidisciplinary cutaneous lymphoma clinic, among other professional activities.
 At the same time, he was a staff dermatopathologist at a renowned private dermatopathology laboratory.